 Mr. Vachon has served as President and CEO of Stella-Jones since October of 2019.
 Since joining the Corporation in 2007, he has held a variety of positions, including Director, Treasury and Financial Reporting, Vice-President Finance, U.S. Operations, Vice-President and Treasurer, and Senior Vice-President and Chief Financial Officer from August of 2012 until October of 2019.
 His extensive knowledge of operations, finance, capital markets and mergers and acquisitions have added sound business insight to the CEO position.
-While providing the leadership and direction necessary to drive the execution of the Corporation's strategic vision, he continues to prioritize a culture and practice of workforce health and safety and the advancement of corporate social responsibility during the global pandemic.
-Mr. Vachon is a member of the Quebec Order of Chartered Professional Accountants (1991).
+While providing the leadership and direction necessary to drive the execution of the Corporation's strategic vision, he continues to prioritize a culture and practice of workforce health and safety and the advancement of environmental, social and governance throughout the organization.
+Mr. Vachon is a member of the Québec Order of Chartered Professional Accountants (1991).